Tips for Measuring Software Developer Productivity

 Emphasize Developer Satisfaction

-Since a happy developer is more likely to be productive, you can also find ways to reduce the software engineer's workload and stressors.
+Since a happy developer is more likely to be productive, you should also find ways to reduce the software engineer's workload and stressors.
 When you provide your teams with a good development environment, you show your developers that you care and want to make things easier for them.

 However, while emphasizing developer satisfaction, organizations must always ask this question: "Are our efforts leading to better business outcomes with less input?"
 If the answer is yes, your employees might be more productive.

-Multitasking can also be a critical barrier to productivity.
+Multitasking is also a critical barrier to productivity.
 When employees start to juggle different tasks, they feel more stressed due to recurring pressure.
 In addition, poor communication among the team members is a common productivity barrier.
 It leads to consistent delays in task completion, affecting the overall output of the business.

 To remove these barriers, you must first identify them and determine their sources.
 Doing so will help you better evaluate your development-specific objectives when measuring software developer productivity.

-Identify Key Metrics Aligned With Software Development Productivity
+Identify Software Development Productivity Metrics

 • Lines of code (LOC): Also known as source lines of code (SLOC), lines of code is a metric that measures the size of a software or application by counting the lines present in the text of its source code.
 Companies use LOC to predict the total effort a development team requires to develop a program.
 Then, when the software is produced, they use LOC to estimate programming productivity.

 • Commit frequency: This refers to the frequency and number of code commits software developers generate when working on a development project.
-By measuring this metric, companies can quickly see how often developers perform actual work on the codebase.
+By measuring this metric, companies quickly see how often developers perform actual work on the codebase.
 However, it isn't as effective when measured alone.
 That's because a high number of commits doesn't ensure the quality of the work delivered.

 • Pull requests: This metric is used by companies as actionable indicators used for software engineering team management.
 It is a method through which developers submit contributions to an open development project, primarily using a distributed version control system (DVCS).